Mailing List flyrotary@lancaironline.net Message #38416

 much help, but couldn't let it go without saying how impressed I was with

+your method.
+Must have been tough to start cutting on your duct.
 You know, I also liked Ernests blower and yarn approach.
 I wonder if that

 would help?